kattouf/Sake/docs/shell-completion.md

 ### Fig Completion

-Support for Fig autocompletion is coming soon!
-You can track the progress on this feature in the [Fig Autocomplete PR](https://github.com/withfig/autocomplete/pull/2491).
+Sake also supports Fig completion, which is a popular shell completion tool for modern shells.
+To enable Fig completion, follow the instructions provided in the [Fig documentation](https://github.com/withfig/autocomplete).